ron-rivest/2019-ternary-plurality-trees/README.md

 plurality nodes have correct values.
 In a typical case with only two candidates, the relevant nodes constitute a binary tree that is a proper subset of the overall ternary tree.

+The method is described in a Jupyter notebook (TPT.ipynb) with executable Julia code.